Home > Curriculum > Departments > Mother Tongue

 - The Oracy Project aims to promote self-directed learning through research and build confidence in presenting ideas.
 Students are exposed to various topics which includes traditional wear, iconic places in Singapore as well as preparation of food.
 Students present their ideas through different platforms such as audio recording, video recording as well as including audio recording in Keynote slides.

 Assessment for Learning (AfL) in Narrative Writing for Lower Secondary

-- Application of AfL strategies are applied to value-add Lower Subject-Based Banding for Normal (Technical) students in writing narrative writing.
+- Application of AfL strategies are applied to value-add Lower Subject-Based Banding for Normal (Technical) students in narrative writing.
 The purpose of the task is to provide feedback to both teachers and learners regarding the learner’s progress towards achieving the learning objectives.
 This feedback is used to revise and develop further learning instructions for students.
 Students do self and peer evaluation using a checklist, storyboarding and gallery walk to enhance their learning through a student-directed approach.

 Differentiated Instruction in Expository Writing for Upper Secondary

 - Differentiated Instruction routines and approaches are adopted in the Secondary Three lessons.
-Differentiated Instruction that match students’ developmental level and skills in learning process enable the students to write a quality expository writing based on the SEAB marking scheme.
-By differentiating the learning process, it allows the students with varied abilities to work at their own pace, to take their learning more in-depth by analysing, evaluating or synthesizing information.
+Differentiated Instructions that match students’ developmental level and skills in learning process enable the students to write a quality expository writing based on the SEAB marking scheme.
+By differentiating the learning process, it allows the students with varied abilities to work at their own pace, to take their learning more in-depth by analysing, evaluating or synthesising information.
 The information is then used to solve a real world application problem.